| Wilson Savoy with Drew Simon on drums at Festivals

 based on Octa Clark's "Jamboree Waltz," and he also

 sings his version of the "Lawtell Two-Step."
+In his performance of "La

 Belle Josette," Cedric Watson has taken an old